Choosing a key algorithm

 PSS variants if all the applications

-that will use those certificates support it.
+that might use those certificates support it.
 Otherwise, the

 are a more suitable choice due to their wider support.

-While asymmetric keys based on Elliptic Curves are relatively newer than their RSA counterparts, they are still supported in many of the most common tech stacks released over the last decade.
-They are especially popular because they can achieve similar levels of security strength to RSA keys using smaller key sizes, which means less data being stored or transmitted over the wire by applications that use those keys.
+While asymmetric keys based on elliptic curves are relatively newer than their RSA counterparts, they are still supported in many of the most common technology stacks released over the last decade.
+They are especially popular because they can achieve similar levels of security strength to RSA keys using smaller key sizes.
+Applications that use ECDSA keys store and transmit less data over the wire.

 A mixed (or hybrid) chain is a certificate chain where one or more certificates use different key algorithm families, such as RSA in some certificates and ECDSA in others.
-Some tech stacks have trouble parsing mixed certificate chains, and might show unexpected errors for those cases.
-In addition, some industries may have compliance requirements that require a CA chain to use a single algorithm family.
+Some technology stacks have trouble parsing mixed certificate chains, and might show unexpected errors for those cases.
+In addition, some industries can have compliance requirements that require a CA chain to use a single algorithm family.

 It is typical to set up a separate CA chain for ECDSA keys than the ones used for RSA keys.

 While larger key sizes (within the same family) provide greater security strength, they also result in more data being stored and transmitted over the wire.
 In addition, encryption and signing operations can sometimes take longer with larger key sizes, though this is usually too small to notice.